-If you’re in the process of purchasing a home, you will need to begin thinking about securing a warranty deed.
+If you're in the process of purchasing a home, you will need to begin thinking about securing a warranty deed.
 This is an essential document that can help complete the property transfer process.
-It also guarantees you rights to your new home.
+It also guarantees your rights to your new home.

 Here is everything you need to know about how it works:

 A warranty deed is a legal document that provides property owners a significant amount of legal protection when they purchase a new home.
 This is because it certifies that the title to the property is free from any liens, other mortgages, or any other potential negative claims against it.
 Essentially, it means that the property is free from hindrances and ready to change hands.